dariovas/dai-lab-http-infrastructure/README.md

 docker compose up --scale static_web_server=5 --scale api_server=2
 ```

-## Load balancing with round-robin and sticky sessions
+## Step 6: Load balancing with round-robin and sticky sessions
 ### Configuration
 To allow sticky sessions for the api-server, the following labels has been added to the compose.yaml file under the service api_server.
 ```
 # Enables the sticky session for the api-service.
 - "traefik.http.services.api-service.loadbalancer.sticky=true"
-# Sets the cookie name to identify the session.
+# Sets the cookie name to identify the session and enables the security on it.
 - "traefik.http.services.api-service.loadbalancer.sticky.cookie.name=apicookie"
+- "traefik.http.services.api-service.loadbalancer.sticky.cookie.secure=true"
 ```

 ### Testing